Printable gratitude conversation starters for your family and friends

 Inspired?
 Create and share by tagging @HallmarkStores.

-To help with that year-round attitude of gratitude, we’ve created these free printable cards.
+To help with that year-round attitude of gratitude, we’ve created these free printable conversation starters.
 They’ll help you take a moment to feel grateful—and to share that gratitude with the people in your life.
 Maybe you’ll even learn a thing or two about each other.
-The cards encourage you to stop and think about the good things in your life, from unexpected kindnesses to the little things that make each day just a little better.
+These little conversation cards encourage you to stop and think about the good things in your life, from unexpected kindnesses to the little things that make each day just a little better.

 In-person conversation starters